Question: If you need to learn to read, do you need to read to learn?

 And, if you’re not sure, we have a guide on how to select books for our child.
 And even some helpful pro tips on getting the max benefit for your child in how to read each page.
 Also check out all the top kids books in September and see the latest in out top kids books this week.

-Also see how reading improves school readiness, and explore our titles in books about character development for kids.
+Also see how reading improves school readiness, and explore our titles in books about character development for kids, and learn how to boost reading motivation.

 We give your entire family high-quality, specially curated children’s books for life.
 Start by selecting 3 Free children’s books from our ever-growing Netflix-style library right now…